Filing U. S. District Court Complaint Pro Se

 5. A new Complaint is filed at the Court (for court stamping and docketing) with the Court fee of $405 in check or money order, payable to the US District Court for the District where it is located.

 6. When a new Complaint is filed at the Court, it should accompany Civil Cover Sheet (JS 44- as found online) and the Summons (three copies-a template is available on the local District Court website).
-Go to Store for samples and purchase of Summons.
+Go to Store for samples of completed Summons for purchase and download.

-7. Summons must be signed and sealed by the Clerk of US District Court.
+7. Summons must be signed and sealed by the Court Clerk before they are served.

-However, some Clerks will sit on the Summons for awhile before signing and sealing it.
-It should be signed and sealed on the day of your filing.
+However, some Clerks may sit on the Summons for a while before signing and sealing it.
+It should be signed and sealed on the day of your filing, if you filed in person at the Court.

-I recommend filing by mailing, however, to avoid filling out unnecessary forms some court staff may require you to fill out and submit.
+I recommend filing by mailing, however, to avoid filling out unnecessary forms some court staff may require you to fill out and submit on the spot.

 8. Do not write your complaint on the spot at the Court.
-Unclear complaint or mistaken phrase or terms in the complaint may cost your case dearly later on.
-Writing an accurate and good complaint will allow you to overcome Defendant’s dismissal motion that will most likely be filed later.
+Unclear complaint or mistaken phrase or terms in the complaint may cost your case dearly later in the proceedings.
+Writing an accurate and effective complaint will allow you to overcome Defendant’s dismissal motion that would most likely be filed later.
 See how to write a complaint or go to Store for samples of complaints for purchase and download.

-9. The signed and sealed Summons (by Court Clerk) are either mailed to you or uploaded to the Court’s electronic Case File (eCF) system.
+9. The signed and sealed Summons (by Court Clerk) are either mailed to you or uploaded to the Court’s electronic Case File (eCF) system for you to serve them to the Defendant and the Defendant’s attorneys.

 Check you mail for the signed and sealed Summons.